Education Maintenance Allowance - financial help for senior pupils

 We will need proof of your household income and/or other supporting evidence as part of your application.

 If your household is in receipt of Housing Benefit and/or Council Tax Reduction from South Lanarkshire Council you do not need to provide anything as we can confirm this automatically.
+Please note that single person discount on your Council Tax is NOT classed as Council Tax Reduction.

 If your household is not in receipt of Housing Benefit and/or Council Tax Reduction from South Lanarkshire Council you will be required to provide proof of your household income and any other supporting evidence.
 This can be uploaded with your application and could include: